satishThakur/functional-programming/docs/HKT.md

 ```scala
 def doubleNums[F[_]](nums: F[Int], mapper : Mapper[F]): F[Int] = mapper.map(nums)(_ * 2)
 ```
 The `doubleNums` works with any type constructor which has a corresponding Mapper defined.
-The API looks weird but we will clean it uo when we reach "Type Classes".
+The API looks weird, but we will clean it uo when we reach "Type Classes".
+The code for this section is [here]("https://github.com/satishThakur/functional-programming/blob/main/src/main/scala/com/satish/fp/basics/HKT.scala")